-On Web MD, Professor Steven Marks at North Carolina State University’s College of Veterinary Medicine says
+Professor Steven Marks at North Carolina State University’s College of Veterinary Medicine says:

 “In a very dehydrated dog, yes, the nose might be dry.
 But dogs can have moist noses because they’re healthy, and they can have moist noses when they have a nasal disease.
 It’s just not a reliable sign”.

 So, a dry nose in and of itself isn’t a problem and doesn’t require treatment.
 If their dry nose is something to worry about, your pup will usually show other signs of illness as well.

 Again, there’s no right or wrong answer to this question.
 Having a cold nose is really a side-effect of keeping it wet.

 When dogs wet their nose to help locate the source of a smell, they rely on evaporation to tell which way the air is moving.

 They also use the evaporation to cool down because dogs don’t have sweat glands like we do.

 So when your dog’s nose feels cool to the touch is just because they are keeping it wet enough to do its job.